-The Orlando Project differs from these initiatives in that we are structuring and electronically encoding scholarly work which is in the process of being written, rather than texts that are already written.
+The Orlando Project differs from most of these initiatives in that we are structuring and electronically encoding scholarly work which is in the process of being written, rather than texts that are already written.

 Cambridge University Press is producing a series entitled Cambridge Library Collection, which makes non-fictional texts from the past available in electronic or print-on-demand format.
 Some texts by women are gathered in a particular section, others scattered throughout other sections.
 Here too Orlando provides links.